docela/container-security-checklist/README.md

-This container security checklist has been created as a way to help development teams implement security when deploying containerised applications.
+This container security checklist has been created to help development teams implement security when deploying containerised applications.